Chart Color Schemes

 Balgownie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Balgownie, as per the latest Census, consisted of 71.7% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
-Balgownie's home ownership rate was higher than that of Non-Metro NSW at 47.0%, with the remaining dwellings either mortgaged (30.7%) or rented (22.3%).
-The median monthly mortgage repayment in the area was $2,383, exceeding the Non-Metro NSW average of $2,189.
-The median weekly rent figure stood at $450, higher than Non-Metro NSW's $400.
-Nationally, Balgownie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Balgownie's dwellings, as per the latest Census, were 71.7% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
+Home ownership in Balgownie stood at 47.0%, with mortgaged dwellings at 30.7% and rented ones at 22.3%.
+The median monthly mortgage repayment was $2,383, higher than Non-Metro NSW's average of $2,189.
+Median weekly rent in Balgownie was $450, compared to Non-Metro NSW's $400.
+Nationally, Balgownie's mortgage repayments were significantly higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing